Bait Science: Carp Feeding Signals, Digestibility, Leakage, and Better Bait Decisions

 Carp bait ingredients and bait options laid out on a Michigan Carp bait bench.

 On Michigan waters, that matters even more.
-Cold spells, natural food, pressured fish, and short feeding windows all punish overcomplicated bait thinking.
+Cold spells, clear water, natural food, zebra mussels, snails, weed edges, pressured public spots, and short feeding windows all punish overcomplicated bait thinking.

 Start Here

-If you are new to this section, begin with these core articles first:
+If you are new to bait science, start with these core articles first:

-These articles focus on what processing does to ingredients before the bait ever hits the water:
+These articles focus on what happens to ingredients before the bait ever reaches the water:

 How to Use This Section Properly

-Use this section to answer practical questions such as:
+Use this section to answer practical bait questions such as:

 • what makes a bait leak quickly